 What is it?
 Do I Need One?
 Our Nevada Adoption Attorney Explains

 A Post Adoption Contact Agreement (PACA) is an agreement the birth parents sign along with the adoption relinquishment.
 It allows for certain, specified contacts between the birth parent(s) and the adoptive family.
 Nevada allows for these agreements, though other states may not.
-As a Fellow of the American Academy of Adoption Attorneys, Reno adoption lawyer Eric.
+As a Fellow of the Academy of Adoption and Assisted Reproduction Attorneys, Reno adoption lawyer Eric.
 A. Stovall can explain Nevada parental rights laws and he help you draft an agreement that works for your family.
 Since 1995, he has successfully helped hundreds of families secure their adoption needs and protect their parental rights.

 What is the Purpose of a Post Adoption Contact Agreement?

 Sometimes birth parents will only allow an adoption to go forward if a PACA is included in the adoption plan.
 Adoptive parents should not view this as a sign of reluctance by the birth parents or an indication that they may change their minds later about the adoption.
 Rather, birth parents’ requests for a PACA usually means they want to make sure they are making the right decision by placing their child in a loving home.

 While laws regarding PACAs will vary from state to state, the breach of a PACA will not be grounds to revoke consent for the adoption or the adoption decree in Nevada.
 However, if the adoptive family fails to comply with the PACA’s terms, adoption courts can fashion other forms of relief to correct these failures.
 The terms of the PACA are usually not permitted by law to expand or increase the amount of contacts.
 However, most states that allow PACAs will permit a court to reduce or eliminate specified contacts upon a finding of the best interests of the child.